-- Work within the acquired way leave in order to reduce spillover effects of the project to surrounding community member's property and existing social facilities; - Work in collaboration with relevant government representative in the project area; - Reinstall or rehabilitate social infrastructure removed or damaged due to the project development; - Develop appropriate benefits for non-beneficiary community members residing in the project area.
-Benefits to be taken into consideration to include energy supply, installation of transformers, employment by giving the locals priority in terms of job allocations especially for activities requiring non-skilled labour; - Compensate land and property owners for acquired land and/or measurable disturbance; - Route the line to traverse less dense areas in order to minimize impacts on property loss, resettlement and destruction of cultural setup; - Institute developed Resettlement Action Plan (RAP) and communicate project plans in acceptable time frame to all stakeholders; - Conduct workshops at community level to facilitate impact monitoring on the environment, socio-economic and socio-cultural aspects; - Enhance security in project area through community policing in collaboration with local community members; - Develop Information Education and Communication (IEC) programmes on the projects social impacts and train community members to conduct awareness and training programmes with the help of the project team; and - Develop programmes to enhance cohesion between project employees and the local communities for example development of sports activities.
+- Work within the acquired way leave in order to reduce spillover effects of the project to surrounding community member's property and existing social facilities; - work in collaboration with relevant government representative in the project area; - Develop appropriate benefits for non-beneficiary community members residing in the project area.
+Benefits to include energy supply to existing substations; installation of transformers; employment by giving locals priority in terms of job allocations especially for activities requiring non-skilled labour; incorporate community members as shareholders of the KPLC among other possible benefits.
+It is recommended that the proponent consider project benefits that the community members can appreciate. - Compensate land and property owners for acquired land and/or measurable disturbance; route the line to avoid community property that they consider to be very costly so as to reduce the compensation cost.
+Institute developed resettlement action plan (RAP) and communicate project plans in acceptable time frame to majority of the stakeholders;

+- Institute developed resettlement action plan (RAP) and communicate project plans in acceptable time frame to all stakeholders; - Conduct workshops at community level to facilitate impact monitoring on the environment, socio-economic and socio-cultural aspects; - Enhance security in project area through community policing in collaboration with local community members; - Develop information education and communication (IEC) programmes on the projects social impacts and train community members to conduct awareness and training programmes with the help of the project team; and - Develop programmes to enhance cohesion between project employees and the local communities for example development of sports activities.